Gstefan/Blockbuster/README.md

 # Blockbuster:
-Blockbuster is a clustering algorithm that partitions a set of series into groups using the eigenvectors of their sample covariance matrix.
+Blockbuster is a clustering algorithm that partitions a set of time series into groups, such that correlation is higher within groups than between them.
+The algorithm uses the eigenvectors of the sample covariance matrix of the series to find the groups.

 # Instructions:
 1. Run the script blockbuster_visual_example.R for a visual example of what the algorithm does.